typeractivexyz/documentation/docs/build-guides/corne-wireless/keycaps.md

 Keycaps are the final step in the physical build process.
 This guide will go over the keycaps and how to install them.

+For keycap sets that fit this build, see [MBK keycaps](https://typeractive.xyz/products/mbk-keycaps) for choc and [DSA keycaps](https://typeractive.xyz/products/dsa-keycaps) for MX.

 ## Types of Keycaps

  - **1U**: These are used for most keys